Your cart

 If you’re wondering which way to go, we’ve got your direct flight path.
 Follow along as we cover the differences between smoking and taking edibles, from onset, duration, and effects to picking the right experience for the moment, each and every time.
-Ready for cruise-control?

-Edibles vs Smoking at a Glance: The major difference between edibles and smoking is that smoking hits faster but fades sooner, while edibles take longer but tend to run deeper and last longer.
+Edibles vs. Smoking at a Glance: The major difference between edibles and smoking is that smoking hits faster but fades sooner, while edibles take longer but tend to run deeper and last longer.
 Neither one is objectively better; it all depends on what you're looking for and where you want to go.

-Edibles vs Smoking: How Each Method Works in the Body
+Edibles vs. Smoking: How Each Method Works in the Body

 Smoking